Integrated digital and PR strategy helps business solutions review platform secure $45 million in funding and grow by 2,000 percent.

-While I didn’t venture quite as far as Kelsey did, I chose to visit Jackson Spalding in Atlanta, I learned just as much and managed to find a little time for some fun.
+While I didn’t venture quite as far as Kelsey did – I chose to visit Jackson Spalding in Atlanta – I learned just as much and managed to find a little time for some fun.

 A large part of my time at Jackson Spalding was spent observing various weekly meetings for those accounts, where team members would gather to discuss items in progress, the health of the account and who had extra bandwidth to take on new projects.
 If there’s one thing I took away from those meetings, it was the importance of being able to grow and scale your services alongside a client.
-Some of Jackson Spalding’s largest and most successful accounts, like Orkin or Delta Airlines, started as small projects handling one piece of that business – like media relations or event support.
-By doing exceptional work and earning the trust of their clients, the JS team has been able to take on more responsibilities and expand the programs until they’re functioning largely as an extension of their client’s internal communications or marketing teams.
+Some of Jackson Spalding’s largest and most successful accounts, like Orkin or Delta Airlines, started as small projects handling one piece of business – like media relations or event support.
+By doing exceptional work and earning the trust of its clients, the JS team has been able to take on more responsibilities and expand the programs until it's functioning largely as an extension of their client’s internal communications or marketing teams.

 Second, the JS team is committed to doing whatever it takes to deliver the best results for their clients.
 Stories of team members becoming self-taught experts in, for example, email marketing to help a client in need are common around the office.
-That comes as no surprise considering how the agency has been able to grow their accounts service by service.
-Spending a week at Jackson Spalding, observing client brainstorms, and meeting with a handful of their account managers reaffirmed for me Walker Sands’ own belief that maintaining a scrappy mentality from our small agency days will be critical as we continue to grow our own offerings and accounts.
+That comes as no surprise considering how the agency has been able to grow its accounts service by service.
+Spending a week at Jackson Spalding, observing client brainstorms, and meeting with a handful of account managers reaffirmed for me Walker Sands’ own belief that maintaining a scrappy mentality from our small agency days will be critical as we continue to grow our own offerings and accounts.

 Here is a photo of me telling the Jackson Spalding team about work and life at Walker Sands: